-- 2. These Regulations are subordinate to the College's Instrument and Articles of Government, to applicable legislation or regulations, to HM Treasury's "Managing Public Money" and to any restrictions contained in the College's Financial Memoranda with the ESFA. - 3.
+- 2. These Regulations are subordinate to the College's "Instrument and Articles of Government", to applicable legislation or regulations, to HM Treasury's "Managing Public Money", the ESFA's "College Financial Handbook" and to any restrictions contained in the College's contractual arrangements with the ESFA. - 3.
 The regulations apply to the College's subsidiary companies as well as to the College itself.